The Strangest Trade In NBA History

 Jon Spoelstra came up with an idea: he had something the Indiana Pacers desperately needed, and it wasn’t a player.
 Spoelstra knew how to make money with an NBA team; Sam Nassi and the Pacers did not.
 ESPN reports that Spoelstra decided to make Indiana a very unusual offer: he would give Indiana one week of his time as a management consultant, and in return, the Trail Blazers would receive point guard Don Buse.
 The Pacers were losing games and losing money at an even higher rate, so they agreed to this unique proposal.

-The aftermath of this peculiar (but factual) sample from the world of NBA trade rumors saw Sam Nassi sell the Indiana Pacers to Mel and Herb Simon just a few months later (per SB Nation), and according to Basketball-Reference, Don Buse played in all of 41 games for the Portland Trail Blazers in 1983 before being waived the following summer.
+The aftermath of this peculiar (but factual) sample from the world of NBA trades saw Sam Nassi sell the Indiana Pacers to Mel and Herb Simon just a few months later (per SB Nation), and according to Basketball-Reference, Don Buse played in all of 41 games for the Portland Trail Blazers in 1983 before being waived the following summer.
 The results of this bizarre trade were not earth-shaking, but the deal itself is one for the ages and is not likely to ever be seen again.

 [Featured Image by AP Images]